10 Best Nursing Schools That Accept Transfer Nursing Credits 2026

 There are several reputable nursing schools that accept transfer nursing credits from other institutions.
-This is essential if you wish to complete your nursing degree sooner and avoid repeating prerequisites or general education coursework.
+This is essential if you wish to complete your nursing degree sooner and avoid repeating prerequisites or general education coursework by ensuring your nursing transfer credits are properly evaluated.
 Below, you can explore the best colleges for transfer students, specifically if you major in nursing.

 Do Nursing Schools Accept Transfer Credits?

-Yes, many colleges of nursing that offer a Bachelor of Science in Nursing (BSN) will grant course equivalencies, provided you earn them at an accredited college.
+Many prospective students wonder, “Do nursing credits transfer?” and the answer is yes, many colleges of nursing that offer a Bachelor of Science in Nursing (BSN) will grant course equivalencies when credits are earned at an accredited college.
 This applies to general education courses, prerequisite courses, electives, and other pre-nursing classes.

 The most important caveat is that you must achieve good grades in order for the courses to transfer to a BSN program.
 Each school of nursing is different, but some require you to earn either a C or B- to qualify for course credit.